pduong987/Bat_and_Bun_restaurant/README.md

 &nbsp;

-We were using Scrum with 1-week long per sprint.
+We were using Scrum with 1-week long sprints.
 Stand up meetings were scheduled every Monday mornings of the week through Discord.

 &nbsp;